Background pattern

 • Barbiturates (a type of sedative, also used to treat epilepsy).

-• Carbenoxolone (for the treatment of esophageal disease or oral ulcers).
+• Carbenoxolone (for the treatment of esophageal disease or mouth ulcers).

 • Anticholinergic agents such as atropine and biperiden.

-• Ciclosporin, a medicine used for organ transplants, to prevent organ rejection.
+• Cyclosporin, a medicine used for organ transplants to prevent organ rejection.

-• Other medicines that may increase the antihypertensive effect, such as baclofen (a medicine for muscle spasms), amifostine (used in cancer treatment), and some antipsychotic medicines.
+• Other medicines that may increase the blood pressure-lowering effect of Blopress Forte, such as baclofen (a medicine to relieve muscle spasms), amifostine (used in cancer treatment), and certain antipsychotic medicines.

-• If you are taking an ACE inhibitor or aliskiren (see also the information in the sections “Do not take Blopress” and “Warnings and precautions”).
+• If you are taking an ACE inhibitor or aliskiren (see also the information in the sections “Do not take Blopress Forte” and “Warnings and precautions”).

 Taking Blopress Forte with food, drinks, and alcohol